 - Who obtains goods or avail services on deferred payment basis;

-Therefore, people who buy goods for commercial purpose are not taken to be as consumers.
+Therefore, people who buy goods for commercial purposes are not taken to be consumers.
 For example, if you buy a property or a product to sell it for profit, you cannot come under the definition of consumer.